GASB accounting rules

 NASACT Fact Sheet

-TRA engaged the Office of the State Auditor to provide an opinion on the allocation of the actuarial results calculated by TRA’s actuary under GASB Statement 67.
+TRA engaged CliftonLarsonAllen LLP to provide an opinion on the allocation of the actuarial results calculated by TRA’s actuary under GASB Statement 67.
 We are providing each employer with their calculated share of the actuarial valuation results.
 Each TRA employer unit will be required to include and disclose their portion of TRA’s Net Pension Liability (NPL), as well as other financial statement amounts, Required Supplementary Information (RSI), as well as other footnote disclosures.

 Employer contributions reported by TRA may require reconciliation to employer unit remittance records for two reasons:

-- The GASB 68 schedules presented to employers are based on fiscal year 2014 payroll data processed by TRA as of Oct.
-14, 2014.
-Payroll activity submitted after that date is not included in employer contributions.
+- The GASB 68 schedules presented to employers are based on fiscal year payroll data processed by TRA in mid-October.
+Payroll activity submitted after the processing date is not included in employer contributions.

 - In addition, contributions do not include employer payments for non-payroll items such as purchase of service, disability or delinquency invoices.